EU-brokered nuclear talks go ahead despite Iran defiance

 "You [Israel] wanted to make our hands empty during the talks, but our hands are full," Rohani said.

 "[The] 60 percent [uranium] enrichment is an answer to your evilness ...
-We cut off both of your hands, one with IR-6 centrifuges and another one with 60 percent," he added.
+We cut off both of your hands, one with 'IR-6' centrifuges and another one with 60 percent," he added.

-Israel has not admitted to any attack.
+Israel has not admitted to the Natanz strike.

-But intelligence sources also told US newspaper The New York Times that Israel's Mossad intelligence service was behind the Natanz explosion.
+But intelligence sources also told US newspaper The New York Times that Israel's Mossad intelligence service was behind the explosion.

 Meanwhile, the three European powers blamed Iran for jeopardising the JCPoA revival.